swiftlang/swift-docc-plugin/README.md

 ### Submitting a Bug Report

-Swift-DocC plugin tracks all bug reports with
+The Swift-DocC plugin tracks all bug reports with [GitHub Issues](https://github.com/apple/swift-docc-plugin/issues).
-[GitHub Issues](https://github.com/apple/swift-docc-plugin/issues).
 When you submit a bug report we ask that you follow the [provided template](https://github.com/apple/swift-docc-plugin/issues/new?template=BUG_REPORT.md)